N-Sand/macroeconomic_bvar/README.md

 ```math
 \mu_{pij} = \begin{cases} 1 : \text{if p=1 and i=j},\\ 0 : \text{otherwise}\end{cases}
 ```
 What this does is effectively set the prior belief that all of the economic indicators are independent simple random walks.
 This is because the diagonals are 0, and all elements are 0 which are not the diagnoal of the preceding timestep.
-Think of $\mathbb{A}_1 \ \text{Ident}(D)$ and $\mathbb{A} _ {p \neq 1} = \mathbb{0}_D$ as a the prior.
+Think of $\mathbb{A}_1 = \mathbb{I}_D$ and $\mathbb{A} _ {p \neq 1} = \mathbb{0}_D$ as a the prior.
 When the model is being fit, it is deviating slightly from this prior, mitigating overfitting.

 We also set the variances of the priors in a clever way.
 We introduce a regularization parameter $\lambda > 0$ which modulates regularization, and we scale the variance of higher order $\mathbb{A}_ p$ to promote our prior belief that recency is more predictive.
 We set the variances $V_ {pij}$ as follows:
 ```math